thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 This option can be highly desirable if you want to be in complete control yourself, as this allows you to roll this policy out in your own rings/waves.
 This option also doesn't require for you to send diagnostic data to Microsoft.

 >NOTE: It seems these policies doesn't always work, even with the December 2025 patch.
 Intune returns an error 65000.
 Still waiting for a response from Microsoft.
-In the meantime, you can apply the corresponding registry instead, using a PowerShell script.
+In the meantime, you can apply the corresponding registry key instead, using a PowerShell script.
 You can download it from [my github here](https://github.com/thisisevilevil/IntunePublic/blob/main/PowerShell%20Scripts/Secure%20Boot%20Certificate%20Deployment/Deploy-SecureBootCert-SelfRollout.ps1)

 ### Monitoring for updated certificates